ozzann/client-server-app/README.md

 		sudo puppet agent -t

 After that one can check if application are running.
 In order to do this just go to **http://localhost:3000** on **production.vm** VM.
-The client app web-page is presented there, so you can check if the server's running at this page.
+The client app web-page is presented there, so you can check if the server is running at this page.
 Also it's possible to check server's availability by sending GET requests to  http://localhost:9080:

 		GET http://loclahost:9080/hello-world
         GET http://localhost:9080/hello-world?name=your-name

-Moreover, at the special port 9081 one can watch server's Metrics.
+Moreover, at the special port 9081 one can watch localhost's Metrics.